 If you’re looking for the absolute best, the JL Audio RD-900/5 should fit the bill exactly!
 You can find out more and check it out at Amazon today.

-3. Rockford Fosgate R600X5 – A great compromise between cost and performance and one of the most popular amps.
+3. Rockford Fosgate R600X5 – A great compromise between cost and performance..and a popular choice among buyers

 The R600X5 is a one of the best-selling 5 channel amps today.
 Like the other amplifiers in the Punch product family, the model features great sound with good power for a range of installation types.
 The controls are easy to use as well and add flexibility to your installation.